frontmeans/style-producer/README.md

 (e.g. `StypRules.rules`) and optional set of options.

 By default, this function creates a `<style>` element per CSS rule inside a document head.
 This element's stylesheet is filled and updated with that rule contents.
-Once the rule is removed the corresponding `<style>` element is removed too.
+Once the rule removed the corresponding `<style>` element removed too.

 When CSS is no longer needed an `off()` method of the `EventSupply` instance returned from `produceStyle()` function may be called.
 That would remove all `<style>` elements.